Unsupported Browser

 Day 2

 Review Meeting - This meeting is intended to discuss the pre-review questionnaire, the overall trauma program, specific concerns, unique features of the institution, and the local trauma system.
-During on-site visits, the review meeting is a working dinner.
 For more information refer to the appropriate Site Visit Agenda.

 Hospital Tour - The tour will highlight all areas of the hospital where trauma care is provided and will follow the path of the trauma patient through your institution.
 Specifics of the hospital tour are outlined in the appropriate Site Visit Agenda.
 Reviewers may tailor the tour to the needs of the center.

 Exit Interview - The visit concludes with an exit interview to share the preliminary findings of the reviewers with the trauma center leadership team.
-Reviewers will communicate the Deficiencies, Strengths, Opportunities for Improvement, and Recommendations.
-The final decisions regarding deficiencies will be made by the Verification Review Committee (VRC) and may differ from the findings stated at the exit interview.
+Reviewers will communicate the strengths and opportunities for Improvement, and if any, non-compliant standards along with recommendations.
+The final outcome will be determined by the VRC leadership and may differ from the findings stated at the exit interview.

 Post Site Visit

-• Final Report - The reviewers prepare a report that reflects the Deficiencies, Strengths, Opportunities for Improvement, and Recommendations uncovered during the site visit.
-This report is forwarded to the VRC Committee.
-The Committee reviews this report and confirms the presence or absence of deficiencies.
-Review by the VRC committee ensures accurate interpretation of the findings, well-documented conclusions, and consistency in the final report.
+• Final Report - The reviewers prepare a report that reflects the dtrengths, opportunities for improvement, and if any, non-compliant standards with recommendations identified during the site visit.
+The report is reviewed by the post-site reviewers (PSR) to ensure correct and consistent application and interpretation of the standards.
+The VRC leadership reviews and ensures accurate interpretation of the findings, well-documented conclusions, and consistency in the final report.

 • Trauma centers that are successfully verified will be added to the list of currently verified trauma centers on the VRC website.